campaign

 Donate

-The Chocó is a rainforest that traverses the Pacific Coast from Panama to Ecuador.
-In the province of Esmeraldas, Black and Indigenous communities coexist.
-In 2010, we, the communities of La Chiquita and Guadalito, joined together to file the first constitutional-level lawsuit in the world against two oil palm companies for violating the Rights of Nature and of Living Well.
-Although we legally won our lawsuit, to this day, reparations have not been made and our water continues to be contaminated.
+The Chocó is a forest that crosses the Pacific coast, from Panama to Ecuador.
+In the province of Esmeraldas, Black communities and indigenous communities coexist.
+In 2010, the communities of La Chiquita and Guadualito joined together to file the first constitutional lawsuit in the world for violation of the Rights of Nature and Good Living.
+Although we legally won the lawsuit, to this day reparations have not been made and our water continues to be contaminated.

-This documentary film is a collective effort to tell our stories, those of the Awá Indigenous people and of the Black peoples of the Chocó Rainforest.
-It is our story, and also the story of those who are no longer here.
+This documentary film is a collective effort that tells our stories, those of the Awá Indigenous people and the Black peoples of the Chocó Forest.
+It is our story and also the story of those who are no longer here.

-Camera in hand, this is a diary of plural landscapes, of ancestral ways of knowing and being that have been disrupted.
-Our ancestors came to these territories in Esmeraldas searching for freedom and settled in this place where we live.
-Now the companies have arrived to exploit our territories.
-We demand that the palm oil companies, Los Andes and Palesema, return our clean water and pay for the damages they inflicted on us.
+Camera in hand, this is a diary of plural landscapes, of knowledge and ancestral activities that have been disturbed.
+Our ancestors came to these territories of Esmeraldas in search of freedom and settled in this area where we live, now the companies have arrived to exploit our territory.
+We demand that the palm companies, Los Andes and Palesema, return our clean water and pay for the damages.
 We demand justice from the Ecuadorian State, which has forgotten our communities.

 We are young people.
 We are children, we are daughters and sons, we are sisters and brothers.
-We are Indigenous, and we are Black.
-We are activists, we are world changers, we are leaders, we are survivors, and we are liberating these rivers.
+We are indigenous and we are black.
+We are activists, we are social transformers, we are leaders, we are survivors and we are liberating these rivers.
 We are liberating ourselves for the life of all beings in the province of Esmeraldas.

-But we can’t do it alone.
-Twenty years so far and still ongoing.
+But we cannot do it alone.
+We have been fighting for twenty years so far and we are still at it.
 We need allies.
 We need your support.
-Please join and contribute to our fight for the right to water.
+Please join us and contribute to our fight for the right to water.

 Donate